6lo/charter/README.md

 - maintenance and informational documents required for the existing IETF specifications in this space.

+Only specifications targeting constrained nodes and constrained networks, according to the definition in draft-ietf-lwig-terminology, are in scope.
 6Lo will work closely with the 6man working group, which will continue to work on IP-over-foo documents outside the constrained node network space and will continue to be the focal point for IPv6 maintenance.